quizzzacious/quizzzacious/README.md

-Mainly work with Lua & JS
+Mainly work with Roblox Lua & JS

-A lot of SvelteKit recently, trying out MongoDB, using a bit of Firebase/Firestore
+A lot of SvelteKit recently, a lot of struggling to deploy it to Vercel :3

 -----